eclab/edisyn/README.md

 * *Randomization:* Weighted patch mutation
 * *Merging:* Weighted recombination of two patches of your choice
+* *Mixing:* Bulk recombination of many patches into a single one
 * *Blending:* Random recombination of two randomly-chosen patches on your synth
 * *Nudging:* Pushing the patch to sound a bit more (or a bit less) like one of four other patches of your choice
 * *Morphing:* Real-time interpolation of four patches to form a new patch
 * *Hill-Climbing and Constriction:* evolutionary techniques for guided randomized search through the space of parameters, where Edisyn iteratively offers patch possibilities for you to grade, then looks for new ones based on your assessments.
 * *Deep-Learned Models:* improvements to Randomization and Hill-Climbing using a deep-learned Variational Autoencoder neural network (DX7 Family only)
+* *Mixing:* recombining large numbers of patches to form one blended patch

 #### "Could You Develop a Patch Editor for Synth X for Me?"